MainWP Support Updates

 The MainWP Community

 The first and oldest release in the revised support process began with MainWP Community’s testing.
-The Community was a new discussion point to source the userbase to help each other.
+The Community was a new discussion point to source the user base to help each other.
 I’m happy to report that the Community has been growing every day, and we’re seeing excellent involvement from many MainWP users.

 After the Knowledge Base and nearly a year, and hundreds of questions answered by other MainWP users, this would be the second-best place to look for any MainWP questions you have.